Chasa bon-puri: Major plot

-Yeomra invited Gangnim to Wonbokjangi's feast.
-Wonbokjangi offered wine to all of the one hundred gods, but not to Gangnim, the hundred-and-first god.
-The infuriated Gangnim killed Wonbokjangi's wife.
-When Wonbokjangi offered Gangnim wine as well, Wonbokjangi's wife was breathing again.
+Gangnim encounters Yeomra outside the Yeonchu Gate, slays his thousands of soldiers and servants, and captures Yeomra with a steel chain.
+Yeomra invites Gangnim to a feast being held by the god Wonbokjangi.
+Wonbokjangi offers wine to all of the one hundred gods, but not to Gangnim, the hundred-and-first god.
+The infuriated Gangnim kills Wonbokjangi's wife.
+When Wonbokjangi offers Gangnim wine as well, Wonbokjangi's wife returns to life.